 Behance Installation SOFTlab

-The project takes on previous major three dimensional works San Gennaro North Gate and beautiful hanging garden installation We Are Flowers designed for Melissa’s shoe gallery in New York.
+The project takes on previous major three-dimensional works San Gennaro North Gate and beautiful hanging garden installation We Are Flowers designed for Melissa’s shoe gallery in New York.
 The hanging surface’s design is volumetric, sensual and at the same time ambiguously otherworldly.
-Using the essential power of light to animate color, the three dimensional stained glass window, as creators SOFTlab determine their work, casts colored light throughout the space creating a delightful visual experience.
+Using the essential power of light to animate color, the three-dimensional stained glass window, as creators SOFTlab determines their work, casts colored light throughout the space creating a delightful visual experience.

 By: Sabina Karleva